fosslinux/live-bootstrap/parts.rst

 automake 1.9.6
 ==============

 Latest GNU Automake from 1.9 series.
-Slightly annoyingly depends itself but it is easy to patch to make it buildable with 1.8.5.
+Slightly annoyingly depends on itself but it is easy to patch to make it buildable with 1.8.5.

 automake 1.10.3